mako-framework/docs/06_security/02_password_hashing.md

 $valid = Password::validate('foobar', $hash);
 ```

-The `needsRehash` method returns TRUE if the provided hash needs to be rehashed and FALSE if not.
+The `needsRehash` method returns `true` if the provided hash needs to be rehashed and `false` if not.

 ```
 $needsRehash = Password::needsRehash($hash);